LLM/Agent-as-Data-Analyst: A Survey: for Unstructured Data Analysis

-Recent methods introduce architectures capable of isolating region-level tokens and maintaining object-specific trajectories over time.
-To capture fine-grained spatial and temporal details that are often ignored by former models , VideoRefer~\cite{yuan2025videorefer} employs a spatial–temporal object encoder that couples a spatial token extractor with adaptive temporal token merging, producing precise region representations for single-frame and multi-frame reasoning.
-To enhance video analysis precision and efficiency~\cite{de2024video}, which employs YOLO-V8 to detect objects and segment event-relevant regions, while Gemini-2.5-flash serves as a multimodal language backbone to transform these visual detections into structured textual reports.
-The framework introduces an incident–context fusion pipeline that aggregates temporal object trajectories and scene cues before passing them into Gemini, enabling the model to generate summaries that retain both fine-grained entity information and broader situational context.
-By coupling high-precision, anchor-free detection with multimodal reasoning, the system reduces dependence on exhaustive manual review and ensures that critical events are captured without sacrificing efficiency. \cite{sengonul2025abnormal} offers a pipeline for abnormal event detection in surveillance that spans three stages: (1) preprocessing through background subtraction and noise reduction, (2) feature learning via an LSTM autoencoder modeling normal behavior trajectories, and (3) anomaly detection using distribution-based regularity scoring enhanced by local minima analysis for confinement of anomalous instances while achieving high AUCs on CUHK Avenue and UMN datasets.
+To enhance video analysis precision and efficiency, \cite{de2024video} uses YOLO-V8 for object detection and event-region segmentation, while Gemini-2.5-flash converts these visual cues into structured textual reports.
+An incident–context fusion pipeline aggregates temporal object trajectories and scene information before input to Gemini, producing summaries that preserve fine-grained entity details and overall context.
+By combining high-precision, anchor-free detection with multimodal reasoning, the framework reduces manual review while reliably capturing critical events. \cite{sengonul2025abnormal} proposes a three-stage pipeline for surveillance anomaly detection: $(i)$ preprocessing with background subtraction and noise reduction, $(ii)$ feature learning via an LSTM autoencoder of normal behavior trajectories, and $(iii)$ anomaly detection using distribution-based regularity scoring with local minima analysis.

 \hi{Gesture and Behavior Detection.} Gesture and behavior detection aims to identify fine-grained body movements (e.g., hand gestures, nods) as well as higher-level behaviors (e.g., approach/avoidance, turn-taking), typically leveraging pose estimation, temporal classifiers, and interaction models.